Emotional Infidelity Can lead to Physical Infidelity

 Emotional infidelity is the new fad on the internet and is appropriately titled 'cyber cheating.'
 Many homes have one to two computers making it easy to carry on an emotional affair without the partner ever knowing.
-It's convenient, cheap and fun!
-A person can learn a lot about an internet stranger by communicating through a few emails, texts or chats, all without the embarrassment of meeting in person.
-Printable Version link at the bottom of this article.
+It is convenient, cheap, and fun!
+A person can learn a lot about an internet stranger by communicating through a few emails, texts, or chats, all without the embarrassment of meeting in person.

 According to an on-going poll of over 1,000 women conducted by http://www.WomanSavers.com, about 51 percent of women believed that viewing porn was emotional cheating.
 In a similar Woman Saver's poll, 63 percent of all women believed that online affairs constituted infidelity.
 The main difference between physical infidelity and emotional infidelity is physical contact.
 Physical infidelity involves people meeting directly and then engaging in physical intimacy.
 Emotional infidelity can occur in distant locations with absolutely no physical contact occurring.
 The primary difference between traditional cheating and emotional infidelity is actual, physical contact.
 With emotional infidelity, there may be a meeting, but it can occur on a cell phone or a computer.
 Some people who emotionally cheat don't consider the act to be a true form of infidelity because there is no physical contact.
 Others see no difference between physical and emotional infidelity because emotional infidelity has the same basic behavioral actions as traditional infidelity.